 Law enforcement agencies, the criminal justice system, academia, and public policy professionals have long examined the complex relationship between arrest rates, demographics, and socio-economic variables such as race, poverty, education, and employment.
 The demographic information for these stops is consistent with MPD's other publicly available data on stops and arrests: persons of color are stopped at higher rates.
-Seventy percent of persons stopped during the reporting period were black, while 15 percent were white.
+Seventy-two percent of persons stopped during the reporting period were black, while 14 percent were white.
 In comparison, 46 percent of the District's population is black and 37 percent is non-Hispanic white.4

 Does this data demonstrate that stops reflect bias against specific groups?
 The community deserves an answer to this critically important question.
-It may be tempting to point to initial snapshot of data as evidence that stops are biased.
+It may be tempting to point to this data as evidence that stops are biased.
 However, while the new data collection is an important step forward in understanding stops, additional data and comprehensive analysis will be necessary to determine whether stops are biased.
+The September 2019 report and data release marked the first in a series of steps MPD is taking to better understand police stops in the District and answer this critical question.
+Since then, MPD has partnered with The Lab @ DC to develop a research plan and identify independent researchers, including those at Georgetown University Law Center, to do this work in a transparent and scientifically valid manner.